Architects slam hecklers after being assaulted in Australia: “This isn’t a fucking game, this is our fucking lives”

 Have a look at footage of Carter’s speech below (via Wall Of Sound):

+Speaking to NME, Brown said the entire altercation between Architects and their stage-invader “lasted like [five to 10] seconds” but resulted in the band leaving the stage “for about five minutes or so”.
+She explained: “When the guy was off the stage four security guards had to drag him out, one on each hand and foot.
+They carried him like that outside and out of the venue.
+Later in the set, my friend and I went out to get a drink and saw him talking to police next to a police paddy wagon.
+Couldn’t see if he was in handcuffs or anything though.”

-Architects went on to perform the rest of the Adelaide show without issue, playing a further 19 songs after the incident (for a total track-count of 23).
+Architects went on to perform the rest of the Adelaide show without issue – “it didn’t really affect the band’s performance,” Brown said – playing a further 19 songs after the incident (for a total track-count of 23).
 According to setlist.fm, most of the songs were pulled from the band’s last two albums ‘For Those That Wish To Exist’ (2021) and ‘The Classic Symptoms Of A Broken Spirit’ (2022).

 In a four-star review of the latter, NME’s Andy Price called it “an album that solidly caps the canon of a band that has always quested to expand the language of 21st-century metalcore”, noting that “the incorporation of more prominent electronic influences bubble and contort under the headwinds of some deliciously visceral guitar”.